-The North Carolina Housing Finance Agency (the Agency) proposes to make a total of $6.6 million available for the 2022 Urgent Repair Program (URP22).
+The North Carolina Housing Finance Agency (the Agency) proposes to make a total of $8.8 million available for the 2024 Urgent Repair Program (URP24).
 Program funding enables recipient organizations to provide deferred, forgiven loans of up to $12,000 for emergency home repairs and modifications to very low-income owner-occupied homes.
-Eligible households are those with one or more full-time household members with special needs (e.g., elderly, disabled and/or Veteran full-time household members or a child six years of age or under living in the home with lead hazards).
+Eligible households are those with one or more fulltime household members with special needs (e.g., elderly, disabled, and/or Veteran fulltime household members or a child 6 years of age or under living in the home with lead hazards).
 Household incomes cannot exceed 50% of area median income.

 Nonprofit organizations, local governments and regional councils of government with the technical capacity to manage residential construction projects are eligible to apply.
 Eligible applicants must cover service areas with a population of 5,000 or greater.

-Potential applicants are encouraged to register for the URP22 Application Guideline Webinar, which will be presented on Monday, January 31, 2022 at 2:00 p.m.
-You can register for the URP22 Application Guideline Webinar by clicking the following link: URP22 Application Webinar.
-Please register for the Webinar no later than 3:00 p.m., January 30, 2022.
+Potential applicants are encouraged to register for the URP23 Application Guideline Webinar, which will be presented on Tuesday, December 5, 2023 at 11:00 AM.
+You can register for the URP24 Application Guideline Webinar by clicking the following link: URP24 Application Webinar.
+Please register for the Webinar no later than 3:00 PM, December 4, 2023.

 Application forms and guidelines will be available on the Agency’s website at www.nchfa.com after November 6, 2023.
 Under Urgent Repair Program, select ‘Forms and Resources.’
 Completed applications must be received at the Agency by 5:00 p.m., December 20, 2023.
 For more information, please call Mike Handley, 919-877-5627, Chuck Dopler, 919-981-5008, Donna Coleman, 919-981-5006, Dan McFarland, 919-875-3753, or Sarah Zinn, 919-578-3580.